mmpx12/zoomeye-cli/README.md

 For usage without api chrome or chromiu is required (will run in headless mode), It also tke more time (aroude 20/25 seconds)

-For the moment you can only search for ip. hostname and cidr search will come later.
+hostname search will come later.

 ## API usages: